 He proceeds to share other, related anxieties, such as the realization that he will some day die.
 Only in the presence of his mistress – a simple, happy girl – does he feel calm, except once when he briefly becomes terrified by there being another person in the room with me; I am terrified by the very notion of another person.
 These familiar forms of alienation pave the way for a supreme terror, which comes over him after he has moved to a new city, having left his mistress behind.
 For many nights he cannot sleep.
 One morning, as he steps out onto the street, he suddenly sees the world such as it really is, devoid of human significance, the way a word loses its meaning when you repeat it often.
 I was on my own and the world was on its own, and that world was devoid of sense.
 What remains is a mere something — not even a creature, for that too is a human concept, but merely something moving past.
 His anguish only subsides when he is given a telegram that reports the immanent death of his mistress.
 Plain human grief leaves no place for deep philosophical thoughts.

 In an appended note, Nabokov remarked that the story, written around 1926 in Berlin during the happiest years of his life, preceded Sartre’s La Nausée, with which it shares certain shades of thought, and none of that novel’s fatal defects, by at least a dozen years.
 But it does share some of that novel's fatal defects.
 It is hard not to feel that in Nabokov’s story, as in all of Sartre’s literary work, episodes serve only as illustrations of philosophical points.
-If there were stock stories, just as there are stock photographs of depression (tired young woman with her hands in her hair) and marital trouble (a shaded couple turned away from each other), then
+If there were stock stories, just as there are stock photographs of depression (tired young woman with her hands in her hair) and marital trouble (couple turned away from each other), then ‘Terror’ could serve as a stock story for solipsism, or the feeling that the thinking, perceiving subject does not belong to the world.
+Where Narcissus was unable to grasp his reflection in the water, there our nameless narrator his unable to grasp the identity of his

-Terror could serve as a stock story for solipsism; resolved in the end only by recognising the Other in a face-to-face encounter, and recognising the Other through the realization that she – his
+I. His problem is finally resolved only by recognising the Other, and recognising the Other through the realization that she – his